 Please improve your bowsing experience by updating your browser and browse happy. http://browsehappy.com/

 *Note: This is a low-res web version.
 To order a copy of our brochure call us at 941-351-9010

-The 2012-2013 season launches an ambitious five-year project that will examine and celebrate the extraordinary people, culture, history and experiences that make our country unique.
-This season features on all American Character season, and the following four seasons will feature select productions that explore, embody, and attempt to define what it truly means to be an American.
+The 2013-14 season is the second season in an ambitious five-year project that will examine and celebrate the extraordinary people, culture, history and experiences that make our country unique.
+Throughout the American Character project, our seasons will feature select productions that explore, embody, and attempt to define what it truly means to be an American.

 Michael Donald Edwards